aariani/easyLG/README.md

 	library(devtools)
 	install_github('aariani/easyLG')

-Before starting the easyLG_app() olease check if all the package dependencies are installed by opening R or RStudion and type in the terminal:
+Before starting the easyLG_app() please check if all the package dependencies are installed by opening R or RStudion and type in the terminal:

 	easyLG_check()